SoulaimanMeskini/Displini/replit.md

 ## Overview

 This is a mobile-first habit tracking application built with React and Express.
-The app helps users track daily habits across three main areas: nutrition/food intake, calendar events, and todo tasks.
-It features macro tracking, protein intake monitoring, weight goal tracking, calendar event management, and task organization with cross-functional integration between modules.
+The app helps users track daily habits across five main areas: Health (menstrual cycle & medications), Food (nutrition & macros), Sport (fitness & workouts), Calendar (events), and To Do (task management).
+It features macro tracking, protein intake monitoring, weight goal tracking, menstrual cycle predictions, medication reminders, workout scheduling, and task organization with cross-functional integration between modules.

 The application uses a clean, distraction-free interface inspired by Apple Health, Linear, and Notion, with a focus on data clarity and quick task completion.
+An AI chat assistant powered by OpenAI enables natural language commands for rapid data entry across all tabs.

 ## User Preferences